The best place to stay on the Mediterranean?

 Positano, Italy (CNN) — Before Positano had busloads of tourists, a Missoni store or a vaunted reputation as a must-visit destination on the global jet set circuit, there was the Cinque clan.

-The Cinques are one of the most storied families in Positano, having cultivated and grown the hospitality industry in this picturesque Amalfi Coast hamlet since the 1930s.

-The last several decades of history in Positano -- often called the Gem of the Divine Coast because of its perch on a jagged cliff -- is inextricably linked with Virginia Cinque, 82, the oldest living member of her branch of the family, and their 48-room hotel, Il San Pietro di Positano, arguably one of the best places to stay on the Mediterranean coast.

-Virginia's uncle Carlo founded Il San Pietro in 1970, and it rapidly became an institution among European royals and aristocrats, Hollywood stars and starlets and titans of industry.
+The Cinques are one of the most storied families in Positano, having cultivated and grown the hospitality industry in this picturesque Amalfi Coast hamlet of Italy since the 1930s.
+The past several decades of history in Positano -- often called the Gem of the Divine Coast because of its perch on a jagged cliff -- is inextricably linked with Virginia Cinque, 82, the oldest living member of her branch of the family, and their 48-room hotel, Il San Pietro di Positano, arguably one of the best places to stay on the Mediterranean coast.
+Virginia's uncle Carlo founded Il San Pietro in 1970, and it rapidly became a travel institution among European royals and aristocrats, Hollywood stars and starlets and titans of industry.
 When Carlo passed away in 1984, 2,000 people, practically the entire town of Positano, came to the funeral.

 Virginia herself is nothing short of a legend in Positano (there are tables at restaurants named after her).
 After Carlo's death, Virginia, who is now the owner of Il San Pietro di Positano, began running the property along with her brother Salvatore, until he died in 1996.
 Then the next generation, Virginia's sons, Carlo and Vito, were brought into the management fold.